rohitbhintade/spark-kafka-0-8-sql/README.md

 3. You have to specify "topics" in Kafka 0.8 Source options, multiple topics are separated by ",".
 4. All the Kafka related configurations set through Kafka 0.8 Source should be start with "kafka." prefix.
 5. Option "startingoffset" can only be "smallest" or "largest".
+6. Limit the number of messages by using spark.streaming.kafka.maxRatePerPartition
+7. Also supports batch mode, spark.read.format("kaka08")

 # License